telerik/document-processing-docs/libraries/radspreadprocessing/cross-platform-support/images.md

 ---
 title: Exporting Images
 page_title: Exporting Images
-description: Check this topic to learn how you can handle the PDF export of spreadsheets with images of SpreadProcessing for .NET Standard.
+description: Check this topic to learn how you can handle the PDF export of spreadsheets with images in SpreadProcessing for .NET Standard.
 slug: radspreadprocessing-cross-platform-images
 tags: cross,platform,net,standard,images,pdf,spreadsheet,excel
 platforms: core, blazor, xamarin, winui